StarlingXWeb/starlingx-website/src/pages/blog/starlingx-deploying-your-app-1.md

 templateKey: blog-post
 title: Deploying your application to StarlingX
 author: Bruno Muniz
-date: 2023-10-25T12:00:00.042Z
+date: 2023-11-28T12:00:00.042Z
 category:
   - label: Features & Updates
 ---

-Deploying your own application to StarlingX is as easy as any other Kubernetes deployment out there.
+Deploying your own application to StarlingX is as easy as in any other Kubernetes deployment out there.
 In this blog post I will show you the process with a simple demo app.<!- more ->